slip-slap/slip-slap.github.io/_posts/2019-11-14-math-structure-algebraic-topology-1-2-dimensional-objects.md

 src="{{IMAGE_PATH}}/math-structure-algebraic-topology-1-2-dimensional-objects-borromean-ring.png">

-#### HAHA
+#### Definition
-Genus: It can be described by the number of the holes, it's a little bit informal, more careful definition, the maximum number of disjoint loops on the surface. <br />
 Genus: A topologically invariant property of a surface defined as the largest number of nonintersecting simple closed curves that can be drawn on the surface without separating it.
 Roughly speaking, it is the number of holes in a surface.
+-  It can be described by the number of the holes, it's a little bit informal, more careful definition, the maximum number of disjoint loops on the surface. <br />

 #### Reference
 1. [Genus](http://mathworld.wolfram.com/Genus.html)